awsdocs/aws-m2-user-guide/doc_source/tutorial-ba-developer.md

 # Tutorial: Use Blu Age Developer on AppStream 2\.0<a name="tutorial-ba-developer"></a>

 This tutorial shows you how to access Blu Age Developer on AppStream 2\.0 and use it with a sample application so you can try out the features\.
-When you finish this tutorial, you can try using the same steps with your own applications\.
+When you finish this tutorial, you can use the same steps with your own applications\.

 **Topics**
 + [Step 1: Create a database](#tutorial-ba-developer-create-db)